nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ## Activity Summary

 In this demo, you copied, nearly instantaneously, a 10GB database between two instances of SQL Server.
-This snapshot does not take up any additional space in the array since the shared blocks between the volumes will be data reduced and any changed blocks are reported a Snapshot space in the FlashArray Web Interface Dasbhboard on on the Array Capacity panel.
+This snapshot does not take up any additional space in the array since the shared blocks between the volumes will be data reduced.
+Any changed blocks are reported as Snapshot space in the FlashArray Web Interface Dashboard on the Array Capacity panel.

 <br />
 <br />